Pacific Islander: New Zealand

 In the 2023 New Zealand census, 8.9% of the New Zealand population identified with one or more Pacific ethnic groups.
 Those with a Samoan background make up the largest proportion, followed by Cook Islands Māori, Tongan, and Niuean.
 Some smaller island populations such as Niue and Tokelau have the majority of their nationals living in New Zealand.

-To celebrate the diverse Pacific island cultures, the Auckland Region hosts several Pacific island festivals.
+To celebrate the diverse Pacific island cultures, Auckland hosts several Pacific island festivals.
 Two of the major ones are Polyfest, which showcases performances of the secondary school cultural groups in the region, and Pasifika, a festival that celebrates Pacific island heritage through traditional food, music, dance, and entertainment.

 United States

-By the 1980s, the United States Census Bureau grouped persons of Asian ancestry and created the category "Asian-Pacific Islander," which continued in the 1990s census.
+By the 1980s, the United States Census Bureau grouped persons of Asian ancestry and created the category "Asian-Pacific Islander", which continued in the 1990s census.
 In 2000, "Asian" and "Pacific Islander" became two separate racial categories.